 Hawaii has two universities, both located in Honolulu, that offer a total of three campus-based master’s in communication programs.
-The University of Hawaii at Manoa and Hawaii Pacific University both have master’s in communication programs, and students can specialize in the fields of public relations, organizational communication, integrated communication, journalism, and global communication.
-Both the University of Hawaii at Manoa and Hawaii Pacific University are non-profit institutions that have been accredited by the Senior Commission of the Western Association of Schools and Colleges (WASC).
+The University of Hawaii at Manoa and Hawaii Pacific University both have master’s programs in communication, and students can specialize in the fields of strategic communication, organizational and intercultural communication, global communication and journalism, and human communication.
+In addition to the programs offered by these two universities, prospective applicants can also explore online master’s in communication programs offered by colleges and universities in the Continental U.S. that accept students from Hawaii.
+The majority of online master’s programs in communication can be completed fully online.

 Campus-Based Master’s in Communication Programs in Hawaii